travlr/notes/istio/overview.md

          ```
     - "destination" is the name of the service
     - "labels" identify specific service instances
-        - e.g. ...kubernetes... only pods with the label "v1" will recieve traffic
+        - e.g. ...kubernetes... only pods with the label "v1" will receive traffic
 - 3 kinds of traffic management rules in istio
     - Route Rules
     - Destination Policies (not the same as mixer policies)